-There are many, many people who claim to be data experts—and who emphasize their skills in making data-driven decisions.
-Before I went to grad school, I was one of these people: without formal data training, I thought that I knew everything that there was to know.
+There are many, many people who claim to be data experts — and who emphasize their skills in making data-driven decisions.
+Before I went to grad school, I was one of these people: Without formal data training, I thought I knew everything that there was to know.

 Boy was I wrong.

-As I took more statistics courses, I realized that there were a number of nuances that I hadn’t previously seen—for instance, the effects of sampling bias, mathematical confounders, and even word choices when writing about data.
+As I took more statistics courses, I realized that there were a number of nuances I hadn’t previously seen — for instance, the effects of sampling bias, mathematical confounders, and even word choices when writing about data.

 2. Data can be extremely subjective and can consequently lead us to the wrong conclusions.

-I recently worked on a data consulting projecting for an enterprise company.
-As we sifted through a survey that the company’s market research vendor had created, we realized that there were a lot of things wrong with it—the biggest being that the questions being asked in the survey didn’t map to the questions that the company wanted to tell.
+I recently worked on a data science consulting projecting for an enterprise company.
+As we sifted through a survey the company’s market research vendor had created, we realized that there were a lot of things wrong with it — the biggest being that the questions being asked in the survey didn’t map to the questions that the company wanted to tell.